Welcome to Nolat Labs, Visitor. Please take a look around, read through the introduction here in the reception lobby.

 Practice failing.
 A lot.

 When you arrive at the classroom, check the board.
-Then read The Daily on this site.
+Then read The Weekly on this site.
 Every class.
-If you miss a class, check The Daily for what you need to know and do.
+If you miss a class, check The Weekly for what you need to know and do.
 There is always more to learn, more projects to complete, more experimentation that can be started.
 We’re never done, here in the Labs.